 Marketing campaign template vs marketing plan template

-Marketing campaign templates and marketing plan templates serve distinct functions with different scopes and time horizons.
-Here’s how they differ.
+Marketing campaign templates and marketing plan templates serve very different functions with different scopes and time horizons.
+Here’s a quick summary demonstrating how they differ in practise:

 | Aspect | Marketing campaign template | Marketing plan template |